 Email (training): education@mbaUSA.com

-*MBA & Lockmasters are re-training organizations that provide the training for GSA Certified Inspectors.
-As part of that program, they maintain lists of the certified inspectors located all over the world.
+MBA & Lockmasters are retraining organizations that provide the training for GSA Certified Inspectors.
+As part of that program, they maintain lists of the certified inspectors located worldwide.

-For additional information, please visit NAVFAC Department of Defense Lock Program.
+For additional information, visit NAVFAC Department of Defense Lock Program.

 No. Only government agencies can purchase the containers and vault doors through the GSA procurement channel.
-See “Purchasing Guide” page for information on how to order if you are a Government contractor.
+Visit Ordering security containers for information on how to order if you are a government contractor.
 In order to receive authorization to provide GSA Approved equipment outside of the procurement channel, please follow the steps outlined in the Non-Government Ordering Process for Security Equipment [PDF - 60 KB].

-No. Due to the security level, GSA does not lease the “GSA Approved” safes.
+No. Due to the security level, we do not lease GSA-approved safes.

 No. GSA does not have contracts for replacement parts.
-Some replacement parts, including replacement drawer heads for red label containers, are available from the original equipment manufacturers (OEMs).
+Some replacement parts, including replacement drawer heads for red label containers, are available from the original equipment manufacturers, or OEMs.

 Safes are made to order.
 Shipment terms are 90 days, but most vendors ship within 10 to 75 days after receiving the order.